oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-wallet/src/hd-wallet.md

 Finally, the file exports a `HDWallet` class, which provides an in-memory HD wallet implementation.
 The class extends the `SignerProviderWithCachedAccounts` class from the `@oxygenium/web3` package and provides methods for deriving and adding new accounts, as well as signing raw transactions.
 The `HDWallet` constructor takes a mnemonic phrase, a key type, a node provider, an explorer provider, and an optional passphrase.
 The class uses the `deriveHDWalletPrivateKey` and `deriveHDWalletPrivateKeyForGroup` functions to derive private keys and construct accounts.
 ## Questions:
  1. What is the purpose of this code file?
-- This code file contains functions and classes related to HD wallets and private key derivation for the Alephium blockchain.
+- This code file contains functions and classes related to HD wallets and private key derivation for the Oxygenium blockchain.

 2. What is the license for this code?
 - This code is licensed under the GNU Lesser General Public License version 3 or later.